ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    ```
    {:codeblock}

 4. Next, edit the file **/etc/ipsec.secrets**.
 Add the following line to configure source and destination IP addresses and the pre-shared key.
 The key is the same as configured earlier.
+Replace **ONPREM_IP** and **CLOUD_IP** with the known values.
    ```
    ONPREM_IP CLOUD_IP : PSK "20_PRESHARED_KEY_KEEP_SECRET_19"
    ```